Verifying Pufferfish Privacy in Hidden Markov Models: Combining Techniques for Differential Privacy

-We make comparison of StatDP with our tool FAIER in terms of efficiency and precision by examining the experiment results on mechanisms in differential privacy.
-As for the efficiency, it is clear that testing will take less running time than verification approach along with the growth of databases for the reason that one only needs to search in a confined space while the other needs to explore the entire state space.
+\hide{ As for the efficiency, it is clear that testing will take less running time than verification approach along with the growth of databases for the reason that one only needs to search in a confined space while the other needs to explore the entire state space.
 Our tool has limitations that we may encounter the problem of space explosion if the size of databases are too long, which is a common problem in model verification.
 Then it may take much time to build the corresponding models and solve the SMT queries, whose amount is especially huge in differential privacy generated by neighboring pairs.
 In terms of time, the running time StatDP takes is mainly related to the iteration times for selecting events and detecting counterexamples and the size of input databases.
 Following usual setting of $50000$ times for event selections, $200000$ times for counterexample detections and input databases of length $3-10$, the average running time for each $\epsilon$ of mechanisms, that is, each dot in the graph, is $15-25$ seconds.
 Meanwhile, the running time of our tool FAIER mainly depends on the size of databases and the length $k$ of observation sequence.
 Since larger databases generate much more neighboring pairs in differential privacy and larger $k$ results in more complex SMT query.
 When the size of databases are in length $3-5$ and $k$ is less than $12$, our tool returns a query answer for each neighboring pair less than 1 second.
 FAIER does not scale with length: for length larger than $5$, FAIER does not terminate due to TIMEOUT (20 minutes).

 Nevertheless, as for the precision for the privacy budget $\epsilon$, our tool outperforms StatDP.
 On the one hand, testing cannot offer precise results as indicated by the authors of StatDP: \emph{``a typical feature of hypothesis tests as it becomes difficult to reject the null hypothesis when it is only slightly incorrect''}~\cite{DWWZK:18:DVDP}.
 We illustrate this problem in Fig.~\ref{figure:3times}, which shows three testing results for Algorithm~\ref{algorithm:noisy-max} with the same settings.
 The dashed vertical line is the $\epsilon_0$ obtained by our tool.
 It's clear to see that the p-value for a given value $\epsilon$ can differ in a large interval.
 More importantly, in hypothesis testing neither can we reject a mechanism as $\epsilon$-differential privacy if the corresponding p-value is above $0.05$ nor accept a mechanism as $\epsilon$-differential privacy if the p-value is not ``close'' to $1$, which brings huge uncertainty for $\epsilon$ with p-value in (0.05,1).
 Therefore, for $\epsilon$ with p-value in (0.05,1), hypothesis testing can't give right conclusion of $\epsilon$-differential privacy or not with high confidence.
 However, our tool can exactly determine $\epsilon$-differential privacy for an algorithm.